CF-LightLanguage/PhotonicCrystals/README.md

 # Machine Learning based Characterization of Photonic Crystals

 ## Overview
-This project investigates the potential of **machine learning (ML)** as a complementary tool in **photonics** for the characterization of **photonic crystals (PhCs)**.
+This repository presents a university project investigating the use of **machine learning (ML)** as a complementary method for the characterization of **photonic crystals (PhCs)**.

+The study is **based on and inspired by** the work of Christensen et al. (2020), *Predictive and generative machine learning models for photonic crystals*, published in *Nanophotonics*.
+Following the core ideas of the article, numerical simulations are combined with supervised learning techniques to explore the prediction of photonic band structures.

-Using **COMSOL Multiphysics**, electromagnetic wave propagation through photonic crystals with varying configurations is simulated and the resulting **band structures** are generated and visualized.
-Building on this simulation data, a **supervised learning approach** is applied, employing a **convolutional neural network (CNN)** for image recognition to predict photonic band structures from previously unseen input data.
+Using **COMSOL Multiphysics**, electromagnetic wave propagation through photonic crystals with various configurations is simulated and corresponding **band structures** are generated.
+These band structure images are then used to train a **convolutional neural network (CNN)** capable of predicting band structures from previously unseen input data.

 ---